dfinke/vscode-pandoc/README.md

 // path to the pandoc executable.
 By default gets from PATH variable "pandoc.executable": ""

+// enable running pandoc in a docker container "pandoc.useDocker": "true"
 ```

 * if necessary to set options for each output format.